0 Comment

 Also, creating opportunities for people belonging to different generations to work together can go a long way in boosting engagement.

-Similarly, traditionalists can be responsible for mentoring younger professionals.
+Similarly, traditionalists can mentor younger professionals.

 3. Recognize Members of Different Generations Differently